imsky/pull-review/README.md

 docker run -it -e PULL_REVIEW_GITHUB_TOKEN imsky/pull-review https://github.com/imsky/pull-review/pull/1

 # run Pull Review with a specific GitHub token
-docker run -it imsky/pull-review https://github.com/imsky/pull-review/pull/1 --github-token YOUR_GITHUB_TOKEN
+docker run -it imsky/pull-review https://github.com/imsky/pull-review/pull/1 --github-token PULL_REVIEW_GITHUB_TOKEN
 ```

 ### Server

 You can run your own Pull Review server [on Heroku](https://heroku.com/deploy?template=https://github.com/imsky/pull-review) or another host.

-You can start the server by running `npm start`.
+Ensure [environment variables](#environment-variables) are set correctly.

+Start the server with `npm start` or by [running `pull-review`](#cli) with no arguments.

+The port is 8080 by default, but can be changed using the `PORT` environment variable.

 ## Configuration

-Configuration for Pull Review is conventionally assumed to be a YAML/JSON file named `.pull-review` at the root of the repository.
+Configuration for Pull Review is a YAML/JSON file named `.pull-review` at the root of the repo.

 Check out [.pull-review](.pull-review) for a documented example of a config file.